bartek5186/pelias-basic-vagrant/README.md

 # pelias-basic-vagrant
-Basic pelias from scratch (for geocoding implementation)
+Basic pelias.io from scratch (for geocoding implementation)